 - high pass crossing: Karakachu La 5180m (my Garmin inReach); 5120 (Lonely Planet) 5020 (Jordans).

-- Maps: Bart Jordans’ Trekking In Bhutan has some useful overview maps of the many possible variations of the Snowman Trek, as well as others.
+- Maps: Bart Jordans’ Trekking In Bhutan has some useful overview maps of the many variations of the Snowman and of other treks.

 - See here for a Google Earth view of the day’s walk.
 It helps to use the Google Chrome browser!